Resident Rotation – Dermatology

 - Develop an understanding of when urgent and non-urgent dermatology consultation is warranted

-Maggie Noland, MD, Assistant Professor of Dermatology & Associate Residency Program Director
+Dr. Maggie Noland, Associate Professor of Dermatology and Associate Residency Program Director

 Brenda Harris, Rotation Coordinator

 Time to Report: 9:00 AM, first Monday of rotation

 Place to Report: Dermatology Clinic Conference Room #3214, Primary Care Center, 3rd Floor

 - All residents should report to the Department of Dermatology, 3rd Floor, Primary Care Center, 9:00 am on Mondays and 8:00 am all other days of the week.

 - Clinical assignments will be made by the second year dermatology residents and posted on the resident bulletin board.

 - Residents are expected to be in clinic from 8:00 am didactic lecture until the conclusion of the final patient appointment.

 - If residents are required to cover their continuity clinic, they should notify the supervisor and second your scheduling resident of their absent.